SharkSnack/shiren-6/content/dungeons/training-path-of-shopping.md

   </tr>
 </table>

-Post-game dungeon where shops and peddlers are common, and floor items mostly consist of Gitan.<br/>The gimmick is similar to Asuka Kenzan's 自由経済活動 and Shiren 4 Plus's Mystery Shopping Mall,<br/>but unlike those two dungeons, you're allowed to bring items into Training Path of Shopping.<br/>Overall, it's a decent place to find some uncommon bracelets and practice stealing techniques.
+Postgame dungeon where shops and peddlers are common, and floor items mostly consist of Gitan.<br/>The gimmick is similar to Asuka Kenzan's 自由経済活動 and Shiren 4 Plus's Mystery Shopping Mall,<br/>but unlike those two dungeons, you're allowed to bring items into Training Path of Shopping.<br/>Overall, it's a decent place to find some uncommon bracelets and practice stealing techniques.

 # Strategy